-Subtract at least one year off your original timeline.
 While a pregnancy is 9 months, the immediate aftermath – getting family support, managing the responsibilities of motherhood, etc. – is also a period of adjustment.

 Example: you’re on track to graduate in the spring of 2019, but just discovered you’re pregnant.
 Keep a positive attitude, do all you can to prepare accordingly, and bump back your expected graduation to the spring of 2020, or the fall, just to be safe.

-Don’t tackle personal goals by yourself.
 It sounds counter-productive, but raising a child requires considerable support from family, friends, and even advocacy groups (such as Turning Point).
 Similarly, to obtain all of your future goals, you need an effective support structure in place.

-Seek outside assistance.
 Keeping with the teamwork philosophy from our previous point, it’s always a good idea to explore different avenues and find another way toward your goal.
 For post-high school education, for instance, there are many programs and grants available for new mothers; it’s just a matter of finding the right one.
 Turning Point’s counselors and staff have helped many women achieve their educational goals, all while still raising a child (or children).